 - Place potatoes in water and bring to boil over high heat.

 - Reduce heat to low simmer, cover sauce pan and cook until potatoes are fork tender, about 20 minutes.

 - Drain water from pan and return to stove on low heat.

 - Add 1/4 cup of milk and begin to break up potatoes using a wooden spoon.

 - Continue to stir and mash while slowly adding additional milk to desired consistency.

 - Season with salt, pepper and optional butter to taste.

-Cut the potatoes into smaller pieces prior to boiling.
+- Cut the spuds into smaller pieces prior to boiling.
 This will reduce cooking time.